freecooperunion/disorientation/_lowdown/direct-action-and-free-cooper-union.md

   - Implement a process by which board members may be removed through a vote from the Cooper Union community, comprised of students, faculty, alumni, and administrators.
 3. President Bharucha steps down.

-Additionally, we drafted a set of principles expanding upon larger systems:
+A set of principles were also issued, expanding upon larger systems:

 ## Principles